My Perfect Mind at the Young Vic

 Photo: Manuel Harlan

-My Perfect Mind is on at the Young Vic until 27th April 2013.
-For further information or to book tickets visit here.
+My Perfect Mind is at the Young Vic until 27th April 2013.
+For further information or to book visit the theatre’s website here.

 Watch the trailer for My Perfect Mind here: